iostat/nabu/README.md

 ## Running
+Make you sure you read the config files and connect the dots where needed.

 Something that is mentioned LITERALLY nowhere in the ES docs is that if there is any custom cluster-wide metadata, a node won't be able to join the cluster and participate unless it knows what to do with it.